unustalha/angular-basic-seed/README.md

-# AngularJs boilerplate v1
+# Ready to use AngularJs basic project setup

-Easy to use and flexible boilerplate for everyone.
-Developed by [Younus Talha](http://www.younustalha.com)

-## This basic boilerplate have:
+## This project have:
 * Basic configuration
 * Routers
 * Controller